Globex Mining Enterprises Inc. - at home in North America Globex Mining Enterprises Inc. | Contact Us | Join Our Email List | Home | Disclaimer

 Cadillac Township, Quebec (NTS 32D/01)

-The property consists of 28 claims and one mining concession totalling 710 hectares straddling the Trans-Canada Highway 117 and positioned midway between the mining cities of Rouyn-Noranda, 50km to the west of Val d’Or, 50km to the east (Figure 4).
-Ownership is shared equally between JV partners Globex (50%) and Osisko Mining Corp (50%) who took control of former JV partner Queenston Mining on December 28, 2012.
-Eight of the 28 claims located in the west central portion of the property (the Wood Claims) are subject to a 2% NSR to five individuals.
+The property consists of 24 claims and one mining concession totaling 712 ha straddling Trans-Canada Highway 117 and positioned midway between the mining cities of Rouyn-Noranda, 50 km to the west and Val d’Or, 50 km to the east.
+Ownership is shared equally between JV partners Globex (50%) and Canadian Malartic Corporation (50%).
+Eight of the 24 claims located in the west central portion of the property (the Wood Claims) are subject to an underlying 2% NSR to five individuals.
+18 claims and one mining concession are subject to an underlying 0.5% NSR to Barrick Gold Corporation.
+2 mining claims are subject to an underlying 1.5% NSR to Globex.
+All mining claims have now been transformed into 24 cells and 1 mining concession by the government of Quebec.

 History